 Quarkus Roq Data

-Quarkus Roq Data is a Quarkus extension that uses JSON/YAML file content to use in a type-safe way in your project.
+Quarkus Roq Data is a Quarkus extension that register JSON/YAML files as CDI beans, and available from Qute templates, in a type-safe way in your project.

-Once you have the extension installed, you can add a JSON or YAML file to your project’s src/main/site/data directory.
+You can add JSON or YAML files to your project’s data directory.

 The data file can use .json, .yml, or .yaml extensions.